 Lot's of mini golf games have other obstacles, like water that makes you start from the beginning again, or moving walls.
 How could you add those to this project?
 You can also add certain sections to your level that increase the Velocity of the Ball when it touches them, or perhaps decrease the Velocity of the Ball at a faster rate.

 One of the fun parts about going out and playing mini golf is choosing the color of your ball.
 Add a 'Start' screen to this game, and let the player choose the color of the Ball before playing the game.
 You could do this with the color effect block in the 'looks' section of the code, or by simply having different costumes or sprites.

 Now you know how to make a golf game in Scratch

 In this tutorial, we learned how to build a mini golf game in Scratch.
 We used a Velocity variable to keep track of how fast our golf ball was moving, and examined some ways that we can get sprites to bounce in Scratch.
 Most importantly, we built a game that will be perfect for remixing and expanding.
 We can't wait to see what you come up with!

 Once you’ve finished, be sure to upload your project to your Create & Learn student account for a chance to be featured in our kids coding projects gallery.
 Up next, learn how to make a basketball game on Scratch.

-To find out how to make a soccer game in Scratch, join Scratch Coding Club.
+To find out how to make a soccer game in Scratch, join our Game Building Coding Club.
 In 55-minute sessions each week you’ll build a new fun project with live expert instruction!
 Or check out our fun free Scratch intro class to advance your Scratch coding skills:

 Written by Ian Kuzmik, a Create & Learn instructor with a Bachelor's Degree in English from Tulane University.
 He's been teaching grades K-8 since 2019, with a focus in the subjects of ESL and Computer Science.